spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 The package defines handy function for building complex scores out of simpler ones.

 To use this package we have to install the package `temporal-csound`.
-It defines the instance and provides some other usefull things.
+It defines the instance and provides some other useful things.

 ~~~haskell
 > :q